Military colours, standards and guidons: Finland

-Units of Finnish Defence Forces have a single Colour.
-The Colours are either active or traditional.
-An active Colour belongs to a brigade or an equivalent unit in the FDF.
+Units of the Finnish Defence Forces have a single colour.
+The colours are either active or traditional.
+An active colour belongs to a brigade or an equivalent unit in the FDF.
 A traditional Colour belongs to a battalion or a regiment that has formerly been separate, but is now part of a brigade.
 The difference between an active and traditional Colour is the way of presenting them.
-The active Colour always has a guard of two officers, while a traditional Colour is borne without one.
-The military oath is always given in the presence of the active Colour of the unit.
+The active colour always has a guard of two officers, while a traditional Colour is borne without one.
+The military oath is always given in the presence of the active colour of the unit.

-The Finnish military vexillology is a mixture of Scandinavian and Russian tradition.
-The Colours are usually modelled after Swedish regimental flags of the 17th century, but some units carry flags modelled after Russian or German colour traditions.
-The Colour often bears the emblem of the province where the unit is located with an appropriate symbol of the service branch.
-No battle honours were awarded for units during the Second World War, but some units have battle honours from the Finnish Civil War.
+Finnish military heraldry is a mixture of Scandinavian and Russian tradition.
+The colours are usually modeled after Swedish regimental flags of the 17th century, but some units carry flags reminiscent of Russian or German traditions.
+Colours often bear the emblem of the province where a unit is located.
+They also commonly feature the traditional colours of a service branch or a shared design element, for example the black flags of most engineer units.
+There were no battle honours awarded during the Continuation War (co-belligerent with Nazi Germany), but some units have battle honours from the Finnish Civil War and the Winter War.

-Units and institutions of the Finnish Defence Force which have not been awarded a colour of their own use the unadorned swallow-tailed Flag of Finland as their State Colour, and the oath of service for NCOs and volunteer enlisted personnel assigned to these are given in its presence.
+Units and institutions of the Finnish Defence Forces which have not received a colour of their own use the unadorned swallow-tailed Flag of Finland as their State Colour, and the oath of service for NCOs and volunteer enlisted personnel assigned to these units are given in its presence.